HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/storage/new-hpovstoragevolume.md

 ## Description

 This Cmdlet will help create a Storage Volume resource on a managed Storage System.
 The volume can be created by specifying the Storage Pool or an existing Storage Volume Template.
-When the Storage Pool name is not unique, you can either use the -StorageSystem parameter, or pass via the pipeline the Storage Pool from `Get-HPOVStoragePool`.
+When the Storage Pool name is not unique, you can either use the -StorageSystem parameter, or pass via the pipeline the Storage Pool from Get-HPOVStoragePool.

 If the Storage Volume Template Global Policy is enabled, a valid Storage Volume Template must be provided.